 The popularity of marijuana in recent years is coinciding with an increase in basic cannabis understanding.
-Simply put, it’s clear that appreciation of this useful and medicinal herb.
+Simply put, it’s clear that appreciation of this useful and medicinal herb is on the rise.

-However, despite the increase in general knowledge about marijuana, there is still plenty of confusion out there about the precise mechanics of many parts of marijuana; for example, how the cannabinoids in marijuana actually affect the brain.
+Despite this increase in knowledge, however, there is still plenty of confusion out there regarding the biomechanics of cannabis.
+One of the most important questions people are asking is how cannabinoids in marijuana affect the brain.

 How Do Cannabinoids Interact with the Body?

-Although many people that use marijuana regularly will claim to understand the mechanics behind cannabinoids fully, there is sadly very little general understanding of the precise mechanisms behind the interaction between cannabinoids and the human body.
+The book is yet to be written on the “physiological machinery” of cannabinoids.
+In other words, there is little understanding of the mechanisms behind the interaction between cannabinoids and the human body.

-This endocannabinoid system or ECS spreads throughout the human body and is responsible for far more bodily functions and reactions than you might expect.
-For example, the inflammation response, where the body causes a particular area to enlarge so as to protect it from injury or infection, is controlled by the CB2 receptors in the endocannabinoid system.
+In terms of its role in the body, the ECS is probably responsible for far more than most of us expect.
+For example, it appears that the inflammation response (wherein the body causes a particular area to enlarge so as to protect it from injury or infection), is controlled by CB2 receptors in the endocannabinoid system.

-However, while it is comforting to know that the body already has the capacity to work with cannabinoids, it is important to remember that THC and CBD are not the same as endocannabinoids – they look and interact very similarly to the cannabinoids produced in the body, but are still fundamentally different.
+While it is comforting to know that the body can work with phytocannabinoids like CBD and THC, it is important to remember that these compounds are not exactly the same as our endocannabinoids.
+They look and interact similarly to the cannabinoids produced in the body, but they still have their differences.

-How do THC and CBD differ in how they interact with the brain?
+So how do THC and CBD differ in how they interact with the brain?
 Let’s take a close look…

 THC’s Effects on the Brain

 The answer lies in the CB1 receptors.
 As we discuss above, this is one of the two main receptors in the endocannabinoid system.
-These receptors are found primarily within the brain and are responsible for the release of dopamine, which is the primary neurochemical responsible for the sensation of happiness or joy.
+CB1 receptors exist in abundance within the brain, and are know to influence the release of dopamine.
+This is the neurochemical responsible for the sensation of happiness or joy.

-Instead of triggering the receptors and then decaying, as anandamide does, THC actually stays at the CB1 receptor site for an exceptionally long time, triggering it over and over again.
+Instead of triggering the receptors and then decaying like anandamide, THC stays at the CB1 receptor site, triggering it repeatedly.

 The length of THC’s stay at a receptor site appears to depend largely on its abundance.
-A study in Brain: A Journal of Neurology found that THC’s interaction with the CB1 receptors is what creates these sensations, as well as inhibiting the release of amino acids and monoamine neurotransmitters in the brain.
+A study in Brain: A Journal of Neurology found that in addition to THC’s interaction with CB1 receptors to create euphoric sensations, it also inhibits the release of amino acids and monoamine neurotransmitters in the brain.

-Additionally, THC can have effects on other areas in the brain, especially when it is overused.
-Within the hippocampus, which is the section of the brain responsible for memory retention and learning, THC can begin to lead to the degradation of long-term memory acquisition, as well as general cognitive function.
+THC can have effects on other areas in the brain.
+Within the hippocampus (a section of the brain responsible for memory retention and learning), THC can lead to the degradation of long-term memory acquisition.
+It can also affect general cognitive function.

-Several studies, such as this one by Nader DA and Sanchez ZM for the American Journal of Drug and Alcohol Abuse, have found that, when someone uses too much Marijuana over too long a period of time, they begin to suffer long-term cognitive degradation that is similar in pattern to the neural degradation experienced with age.
+Several studies, such as this one published in the American Journal of Drug and Alcohol Abuse, suggest that too much cannabis can lead to long-term cognitive degradation.
+This degradation is similar in pattern to the neural degradation one experiences with aging.

-In other words, if you smoke too much weed, especially at a very young age, then you will lose neurons at a far faster rate, eventually leading to impaired mental faculties and reduced brain activity.
+In other words, if you smoke too much cannabis (especially at a young age), you may lose neurons at a faster rate.
+Eventually, this can inhibit mental faculties and reduce brain activity.

-What about CBD, however?
-How does this lesser-known cannabinoid affect the brain in comparison to THC?
+But what about CBD?
+How does this lesser-known cannabinoid affect the brain – at least in comparison to THC?

 CBD’s Effects on the Brain